Double Vision (Diplopia)

 Is double vision always serious?

 Not always.
-Simple causes like needing new glasses, dry eye, or fatigue-related eye strain can cause mild double vision.
-However, sudden double vision—especially with other symptoms—should always be evaluated promptly.
+A new glasses prescription, dry eye, cataract, or fatigue-related eye alignment problem can cause it.
+But sudden double vision, especially with other symptoms, should be evaluated promptly.

 Can stress cause double vision?